gene-git/ssl-mgr/README.rst

 Output
 ======

-ALl generated data is kepy in a dated directory under the *db* dir and links are provided for *curr* and *next*
+All generated data is kepy in a dated directory under the *db* dir and links are provided for *curr* and *next*

  * curr -> db/<date-time>